EMS-TU-Ilmenau/EADF/README.md

 ### Contributing

 We are always happy about unhapppy users, who run into problems, report bugs, file pull requests or cheer for our nice package.
-If you want something merged, please create a pull request against `devel` and we are happy to review them.
+If you want something merged, please create a pull request against `master` and we are happy to review them.

 ## References